A kind of linear quadratic non-zero sum differential game of backward stochastic differential equation with asymmetric information: Introduction

 \section{Introduction}

-Stochastic differential game plays an important role in many fields.
+Stochastic differential game plays an important role in lots of fields.
 Many researchers investigated this problem under various setups \cite{BSYY2014, ES2011, OS2014, Yong2002}.
-Recently, Wang and Yu \cite{WY2010} studied a non-zero sum differential game of nonlinear backward stochastic differential equation (BSDE).
-Later, in \cite{WY2012}, they generalized the game problem in \cite{WY2010} to the partial information case, and obtained an open-loop Nash equilibrium point for a linear quadratic (LQ) game with same observable information.
-In some situations of real markets, say, insider trading, one decision maker may get more information than the others, and then, this agent can make a better decision than the others.
+Recently, \cite{WY2010} studied a non-zero sum differential game of nonlinear backward stochastic differential equation (BSDE, for short).
+Later, in \cite{WY2012}, they generalized the game in \cite{WY2010} to the partial information case, and obtained an open-loop Nash equilibrium point for a linear quadratic (LQ, for short) game with same observable information.
+In some situations of real markets, say, insider trading, one investor may get more information than the others, and then, this investor can make a better decision than the others.
 It implies that asymmetric information has effect on the decision making.
 Such a kind of effect is pervasive in reality, but is usually ignored in literature.
 To fill in the gap, this paper initiates the study of an LQ non-zero sum differential game of BSDE with asymmetric information.
-The study of the LQ game can be regarded as a first step to investigate such a kind of differential game with asymmetric information.
+This study can be regarded as a first step to investigate such a kind of differential game with asymmetric information.

-This paper is related to Chang and Xiao \cite{CX2014} and Shi,Wang and Xiong \cite{SWX2015}.
-Chang and Xiao \cite{CX2014} discussed an LQ stochastic differential game with asymmetric information, and Shi, Wang and Xiong \cite{SWX2015} studied a leader-follower stochastic differential game with asymmetric information, but both of them are within the framework of stochastic differential equation (SDE) rather than BSDE.
-Note that BSDE is essentially different from SDE in their construction and properties, which results in the difference between the game of SDE and the game of BSDE.
+This paper is closely related to \cite{CX2014,SWX2015}, where the state satisfies a (forward) stochastic differential equation (SDE, for short), and thus the BSDE appears as an adjoint of the state equation.
+In this paper, the state is governed by a BSDE rather than an SDE.
+Since the construction and property of BSDE are essentially different from those of SDE, the game of BSDE captures different scenarios.
+See, e.g., Section 2.1 for more information.
 This paper is also related to \cite{Hamadene1999, LZ2001, MY2006, Yu2012,YJ2008,Zhang2011, HX2014}, where asymmetric information is not considered.
-Therefore, this paper should be distinguished from the exiting references about stochastic differential game.
+Therefore, this paper is distinguished from the exiting references about stochastic differential game.